work about resume contact

 "In a world where social media claims to bridge distances and foster connections, it ironically seems to leave us feeling more isolated."

-As the pioneering Product Designer on the team, I executed the founders' and stakeholders' vision through strategic brand identity development, comprehensive product design, and thorough research.
-I delivered a platform that effectively addresses the common challenges and delays people experience when planning events.
+As the pioneering Product Designer, I executed the founders' vision through brand identity, product design, and research.

 Discovery